-A high-precision fixed-point math library for JavaScript and TypeScript, built around native bigint
+A high-precision fixed-point math library for JavaScript and TypeScript, built around native bigint for maximum performance and precision.

 - Arbitrary precision fixed-point arithmetic